TylerJSimpson/CS1332/Binary Trees, Heaps, Skiplists and HashMaps/7_hashmaps/README.md

 - Unordered (when used with hasing)
 - Keys are unique (<A,3> and <A,4> cannot exist in the same map)
 - Keys are immutable (cannot be changed)
-- Values do not need to be unique and are not necessariyl immutable
+- Values do not need to be unique and are not necessarily immutable
 - Maps are sometimes called dictionaries
 - Example: Names and phone numbers (phone number is key in this example)